-Supernatural Cleaning Recipes & Formulas
+Make Natural Lip Balm Supernatural Cleaning Recipes & Formulas

 automatic dishwasher formula * castile as a laundry soap * dry laundry booster essential oils in mop water

-We love our Liquid Castile Soap so much we keep a 1/2 gallon by the kitchen sink, in the laundry room and in the bathroom to use as a body wash.
-Our cool looking Crane pumps measure one perfect ounce every time!
+You can use any natural liquid soap for recipes in this article.
+We do love our Liquid Castile Soap so much we keep a 1/2 gallon by the kitchen sink, in the laundry room and in the bathroom to use as a body wash.
+Our cool looking crane pumps measure one perfect ounce every time!
 Old fashioned goodness complimented by modern technology.
 Beyond great function our method of dispensing liquid soap is definitely a conversation piece.
 Everyone wants to know what they are for and what it does!
 Our Liquid Castile Soap is now available in Pearly Peppermint and Myers Lemon as well.
 The new lemon has a natural yellow color from lemon essential oil.
 We find the Peppermint great for bath and body.
-The Lemon is more for kitchen/laundry use.
-Right now shipping is FREE when you buy any two half gallons.
-That is a $10 savings.
+The Lemon is more for kitchen/laundry use. click here to buy natural liquid soap

-garden soap * castile & pets mold spray
+garden soap * castile & pets mold spray * natural liquid soap

-Cleaning with essential oils is a non-toxic way to clean the home while lifting your spirits at the same time!
+Cleaning with essential oils by Deborah Dolen is a non-toxic way to clean the home while lifting your spirits at the same time!
 As shown below, the power and energy of an essential oil can be delivered through a variety of systems, alcohol (for disinfecting) and the most common cleaning medium-good old soap and water.
 As you may all be aware, we use our own liquid castile soap to clean almost everything.

-Mabel's Miracle Liquid Castile Soap is a vegetable based soap made with 100% olive oil for its gentle nature and coconut for its lather.
+Sold on our site or under the brand "Mabel's Miracle" is a natural liquid castile soap which is a vegetable based soap made with 100% olive oil for its gentle nature and a little coconut for its lather.
 It's multipurpose and can be used as a gentle yet effective, fruit and vegetable wash, floor & counter cleaner, laundry soap, window wash, pet shampoo and even straight on the body as the worlds most gentle cleaner.
 Made in America, it's petrol-free, detergent-free, completely biodegradable with literally hundreds of uses. *Our products are never tested on animals, only on husbands.

 Incidentally, bubbles do matter and castile generates beautiful natural soap bubbles.
 They are not dramatic, fake and uniform as with the chemical laden SLS surfacants.
 We know 60% of what goes on your skin gets in the blood stream.
 So go Castile!
 (Photo: Castile Bubbles.)